 FRE 316.
 French Conversation.
-1 hour.
-Offered by Individual Instruction.
+3 hour.
+On demand.

 Guided conversation activities in French, on a variety of practical topics and in a variety of situations.
 Prerequisite: FRE 212 Intermediate French II or permission of instructor.
-(Can be repeated for a total of 3 hours.)

 FRE 317.
 Advanced French Grammar and Composition.
 3 hours.
 Offered by Individual Instruction.